zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: It doesn't seem surreal now because it became a community, but compared to your only intellectual experience being alone with books or in school, the people actually having these really intense debates in real time was, wow.

 **CM**: And the surreality meeting, where was that?
+Physically where were you?

-**ZMD**: Where physically?
-Oh, this was South Bay.
+**ZMD**: Oh, this was South Bay.
 I don't know if it was literally in Palo Alto, but somewhere in the South Bay.
 Just someone's house.

 **CM**: Someone's house?
 Were these typically at somebody's house or were they at a coffee shop?
 Would you have food?